2019 NFL Mock Draft: Predictions for Top Prospects' Landing Spots

 DT Quinnen Williams, Alabama

-The 6'3", 289-pound Williams is a dominating football player who can take over a game and dominate an opposing offense.
+The 6'3", 289-pound Williams is a dominant player who can take over a game and manhandle an opposing offense.
 Prior to Alabama's appearance in the College Football Playoff semifinal against Oklahoma, Williams had 66 tackles, 18 TFL and 8.0 sacks.

-Williams has strong hands, and can use them to disengage from opposing blocker.
-While his greatest asset is his athleticism and quickness for his position, he is quite effective when using a bull rush.
-Williams also has an array of pass-rush moves that he can string together to make a number of key plays consecutively.
+Williams has strong hands and can use them to disengage from opposing blocker.
+While his greatest asset is his athleticism and quickness for his position, he is also effective when using a bull rush.
+Williams also has an array of pass rush moves that he can string together to make a number of key plays consecutively.

-Williams has excellent instincts and that should put him way ahead of the game at the next level.
-Defensive line coaches will not have to teach him the basics of the position because he already has them down.
+The Alabama product has excellent instincts, and that should put him way ahead of the game at the next level.
+Defensive-line coaches will not have to teach him the basics of the position because he already has them down.

-QB Dwyane Haskins, Ohio State
+QB Dwayne Haskins, Ohio State

-The strong-armed Buckeyes quarterback has been impressive in all aspects of his game, and while many of the top quarterbacks in college will beat opponents with their legs, that is not Haskins' game.
+The strong-armed Buckeyes quarterback has been impressive in all aspects of his game, and while many of the top quarterbacks in college will beat opponents with their legs, that is not Dwayne Haskins' game.

-He can get away from the rush and run when he has to, but he will stay in the pocket for as long as he can because he is a very accurate passer.
+He can get away from the rush and run when he has to, but he will stay in the pocket for as long as he can because he is an accurate passer.
 In addition to being a master of the short pass, he has wonderful touch and accuracy on his medium-range throws.
 He also excels at the deep ball.

 Haskins has completed 348 of 496 passes for 4,580 yards with 47 touchdowns and eight interceptions.
-Haskins has completed 70.2 percent of his throws going into the Rose Bowl against Pac-12 champion Washington.
+And he has completed 70.2 percent of his throws going into the Rose Bowl against Pac-12 champion Washington.

-Haskins knows how to read his progressions without getting frustrated as he sits in the pocket waiting for a receiver to get open.
-When the quarterback stays calm and does not panic, it's a huge advantage and indicative of a player who should be able to step into the lineup fairly quickly.
+The Ohio State signal-caller knows how to read his progressions without getting frustrated as he sits in the pocket waiting for a receiver to get open.
+When he stays calm, it's a huge advantage and indicative of a player who should be able to step into the lineup fairly quickly.